Software Development, Morality, ‘The Secret Life of Walter Mitty’, and Victor Frankenstein

 Such scenarios are drenched with hubris as such mechanisms are en-route to also replace developers.
 In this we are the architects of our own obsolescence and ultimate demise: Dr. Frankenstein would surely have words with us.
 It is pure arrogance to assume such devices would not also be applied towards our craft.

 Some may argue that apparatuses are in place to mitigate such effects, or that the evolution of the market warrants the employee’s termination: ‘They have become obsolete and must retool to stay competitive’, or ‘that is what welfare is for’, or ‘universal basic income is the future for this very reason’.
 Such comments do not address my question, ‘If one could write a script to replace a large group of people’s jobs, should they?’, rather they address the symptom, or after-effects, of such a decision — The employees are terminated, now what?

 At the risk of sounding defensive I must note that I am not one to resist change.
 Resistance to change in our particular field is a doomed prospect to say the least.
 But one must address the social and economic implications of their decisions.
 One must have a conscience.

-This question burns within me, and I do not have an answer.
+I do not have an answer.
 The creation of software is a technical achievement, a work of art, a labor of love, and wildly creative.
 It behooves those who embark on such journeys to consider their implications.
 Perhaps it is our hubristic tendencies as developers, or our arrogance, that drives us to construct our own monsters.
 Dr. Frankenstein would surely have words with us.